srkeshav/PubSubBQi/README.md

 Xtensibility:
-Use ConcurrentDictionary for handling concurrency in multithreading scenarios Use DependencyInjection to be able inject dependencies based on definition Use Typed Queues instead of named queues
+Use ConcurrentDictionary for handling concurrency in multithreading scenarios Use DependencyInjection to be able inject dependencies based on definition Use Typed Queues instead of named queues for better type-safety Instead of passing multiple parameters while PublishingToQueue, we can use a single dto object for improved encapsulation and maintenance
-Pass more parameters like type, capacity based on requirements
+Refactor for better naming